Updated on June 18, 2019

 - products and services used for the producer group (e.g. training);

 - in-kind or cash payments to certified group members (individual farmers).

 The UTZ standard does not dictate how the funds should be divided, but we do require that certified group members clearly benefit from the premium.

 Transparency upholds the process

 But what if these funds are not allocated fairly?
 How do we know the money is benefiting the farmers?
-Adeline explains: “Transparency is key to all we do at UTZ.
+Adeline explains: “Transparency is key to all we do.
 To safeguard our standards and ensure that farmers are benefiting from the UTZ program, farmer groups are required to report to their farmers about how the premium is spent in a clear way.”

 Annual audits check whether they have followed this procedure.
-We then collect data about the premiums paid through our traceability system, the Good Inside Portal.
+We then collect data about the premiums paid through our traceability systems: MultiTrace (for coffee and hazelnut) and the Good Inside Portal (for cocoa and tea).
 This is a process we are continuously improving through better data entry and traceability technology.

 You can read more about how this works in our Premium Position Paper.

 Interested in how farmers put this into practice?
 Find out how it operates in our UTZ Premium Guidance document.